Aurora Forecast

 Nuuk, the vibrant capital of Greenland, is a remarkable destination that offers a unique blend of urban culture and stunning natural beauty, making it an excellent place to experience the Northern Lights (Aurora Borealis).

-Nuuk is not only the largest city in Greenland but also a centre for Inuit culture, featuring museums, art galleries, and local cuisine.
+Nuuk is not only the largest city in Greenland but also a centre for Inuit culture, featuring museums, art galleries and local cuisine.
 The city provides an accessible opportunity to witness the Northern Lights, especially with nearby areas offering darker skies.

 The best months for viewing the Northern Lights in Nuuk are from September to April.
 During this time, the long nights and often clear skies create ideal conditions for Aurora sightings.